NK Mosor

-NK Mosor, also known as HBDNK "Mosor – Sveti Jure", is a Croatian football club from Žrnovnica, settlement which is part of the city of Split on the Croatian coast.
+NK Mosor, also known as HBDNK "Mosor – Sveti Jure", was a Croatian football club from Žrnovnica, settlement which is part of the city of Split on the Croatian coast.

-The club was founded in 1928.
+The club was founded in 1929.
 It existed until World War II when most of its members enlisted in the army.
 When the war ended, the club had experienced such a high rate of fatalities that it was disbanded.
 In 1964 a team was once again formed.
 Since the 1990s the club has spent most of its time in the second division, never gaining promotion to the first league.